Usage Guide

 # Implement with default parallelism

-ghw implement --repo owner/repo
+ghw issues implement --repo owner/repo

 # Implement with custom parallelism

-ghw implement --repo owner/repo --parallelism 2
+ghw issues implement --repo owner/repo --parallelism 2

 # Use different agent

-ghw implement --repo owner/repo --agent cursor-agent
+ghw issues implement --repo owner/repo --agent cursor-agent

 Implement Specific Issues